 Note that the black tea cake on this page is however made from wild tree leaves from Yiwu.

 Because this type of black tea is sun-dried, it's considered suitable for long-term storage.
 Due to this feature, it's also often compressed into cakes.
-It's said that the longer it's store the better the flavour.
+It's said that the longer it's stored the better the flavour.
+Below some tips for storage:

 |Steeping time||2 min|